 Others claim that the Movement’s leaders espoused Somali unity since they could not afford to alienate their patron, Ethiopian strong man Mengistu Haile Mariam, whose war against the Eritrean People’s Liberation Front precluded any support from his government for foreign secessionist causes.
 In addition, a minority among the SNM remained ideologically committed to Somali unity, cleaving to their principles even after the 1991 declaration of independence.

 Whatever the reasons, the schism between the SNM leaders and their rank and file lent the declaration of independence an aura of sublime confusion.
-On May 15 1991, as SNM leaders sat in conference with elders from Somaliland’s major clans in order to cement a peace deal and agree on a common political programme, an announcement over Radio Mogadishu stated that the SNM was planning to attend a conference in Cairo together with southern political movements.
+On May 15 1991, as SNM leaders sat in conference with elders from Somaliland’s major clans in order to cement a peace deal and agree on a common political program, an announcement over Radio Mogadishu stated that the SNM was planning to attend a conference in Cairo together with southern political movements.
 The news triggered widespread protests, with demonstrators rallying to the cry of “dooni mayno Muqdisho!” (“We don’t want Mogadishu!”)
 Tanks and armored vehicles manned by disgruntled SNM fighters “took up menacing positions10” outside the meeting venue.
 The declaration of independence followed in short order, giving rise to wild outbursts of celebratory gunfire throughout SNM controlled territory as the news spread.

 Within a matter of months, the SNM was at war with itself.
 Upon the orders of SNM Chairman and first President of Somaliland, Abdirahman Ahmed AH “Tuur”, fighters aligned with the government embarked upon a cross-country sweep to gather clan militias into a “National Army” – a move calculated to set simmering clan and factional rivalries aflame.
 Tuur then left the country, entrusting the operation, like a hand grenade with the pin already removed, to his Vice President, Hassan Issa Jama.
 In January 1992, fighting broke out in the eastern town of Burao, then several months later in Berbera.
-Hargeysa, though spared the fighting, was reduced to a state of near anarchy as lawless bands of fighters riding ‘technical’ vehicles mounted with machine-guns and anti-aircraft canons vied for influence within the city.
+Hargeysa, though spared the fighting, was reduced to a state of near-anarchy as lawless bands of fighters riding ‘technical’ vehicles mounted with machine-guns and anti-aircraft canons vied for influence within the city.
 The government’s utter impotence (the Presidency, Ministers’ homes and aid agency compounds were equally at the mercy of armed marauders) would have been farcical had the level of violence not been so alarming.

 By the time traditional elders were able to broker a ceasefire in October 1992, the SNM had done irreparable damage to its own legacy.
 The Movement’s descent into fratricide had forfeited the people’s trust and its former achievements were in danger of being forgotten.
-In nine years of struggle the Movement had changed leadership through peaceful, democratic methods no less than five times, setting an important precedent for Somaliland’s future leaders.
+In nine years of struggle, the Movement had changed leadership through peaceful, democratic methods no less than five times, setting an important precedent for Somaliland’s future leaders.
 At the moment of victory in 1991, SNM commanders had opted not to enter the territories of pro-government clans in pursuit of vengeance (with one notable exception – an overnight incursion to the town of Borama), paving the way for a general and enduring peace between the Isaaq and their neighbors.
 Within two years of taking power, the Movement’s leaders stepped down and handed over power to a new civil administration; most of the rank and file fighters demobilized themselves spontaneously and returned to civil life.
-And the SNM’s 1982 political programme, which envisioned government based on a kind of national ‘xeer’ (customary law), foreshadowed the 1993 National Charter that would serve as the cornerstone of Somaliland’s political stability for nearly a decade.
+And the SNM’s 1982 political program, which envisioned government based on a kind of national ‘xeer’ (customary law), foreshadowed the 1993 National Charter that would serve as the cornerstone of Somaliland’s political stability for nearly a decade.
 But in the public eye, the memory of such admittedly impressive achievements would henceforth be tainted by the SNM’s responsibility for a senseless and brutal civil war.

 When Somaliland’s elders gathered at Borama in early 1993, they decided it was time for a change: the interim SNM government was replaced by a civil administration under the leadership of a veteran politician with no ties to the SNM, Mohamed Haji Ibrahim Egal.